TfL Go accessibility statement

 Preparation of this accessibility statement

 This statement was prepared on 13 June 2021.
-It was last reviewed on 19 August 2022.
-This website was last tested in January 2022.
+It was last reviewed on 28 April 2023.
+This app was last tested in March 2023.
 The test was carried out by Test Partners, a third-party accessibility specialist.

-We tested all of the functionality of the app, including at least one instance of each station and stop template used in the app.
-The total number of pages tested was 17.
+We tested all the functionality of the app, including at least one instance of each station and stop template used in the app.
+The total number of pages tested was 38.